 OIPRD staff receives ongoing training regarding diversity, inclusion, and accessibility.
 This training includes information about accommodating persons with disabilities, the importance of embracing diversity, as well as inclusive practices, to ensure staff understand requirements under the AODA.

-Disruptions to normal service will be posted, including details of alternative service options in the following method/places:
+Disruptions to normal service will be posted, including the reason for the disruption, its anticipated duration, and details of alternative service options in the following method/places:

 In the event of any unplanned disruption, alternate arrangements will be made to accommodate persons with disabilities to receive services at an alternate place and time or format.